Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Acknowledgments

 \section{Acknowledgments}

-G. Chen thanks Nima Arkani-Hamed for helpful discussion and useful comments.
+G. Chen thanks Nima Arkani-Hamed, Tianheng Wang for helpful discussion and useful comments.
 We thank Peizhi Du, Shuyi Li and Hanqing Liu for constructive discussion.
-Yuan Xin thanks Bo Feng for the enlightening lectures on the recent developments in scattering amplitude research.
-This research project has been supported by the Fundamental Research Funds for the Central Universities under contract 020414340080, the Youth Foundation of China under contract 11405084, the Jiangsu Ministry of Science and Technology under contract BK20131264.
-We also acknowledge 985 Grants from the Ministry of Education, and the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).
+Yuan Xin thanks Bo Feng for introducing the background on the recent developments of scattering amplitude.
+This research project has been supported by the Fundamental Research Funds for the Central Universities under contract 020414340080, the Youth Foundation of China under contract 11405084.
+This research project has been supported in parts by the NSF China under Contract No.~11775110, No.~1169-0034.
+We also acknowledge the European Union's Horizon 2020 Research and Innovation~(RISE) programm under the Marie Sk\'lodowska-Curie grant agreement No.-644121, and the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).